 2. Stop trying to be “perfect”.
 Listen and learn from others in your niche that are rockin’ it in social media.
 You don’t have to know it all.
 Humility and integrity go a long way on social media.
 Don’t be afraid to be a newbie!
 Trust me; people can smell “fake” a mile away.

 3. Focus on one thing at a time.
 Find one social media tool instead of focusing on several at one time, which will result in doing all of them poorly.
 Master one.
 Choose a tool like “Hootsuite” to manage your social media accounts like Facebook, Twitter, Google+ Pages, YouTube, etc…You can also schedule posts at any time and pay attention to who’s interacting with you.
+If you want a better way to manage your social media posts, check out this article on project management software for marketing teams.

 4. Be consistent.
 People pay attention to how you show up and how often you show up.
 Try to schedule your posts from 7am-7pm because usually only 16% of your Facebook fans may see your posts anyway.
 It may seem like a lot but trust me, your engagement rates will go through the roof!
 If you don’t want to post that often, try 8am, 12pm.
 5pm PST.